 If your organization is moving towards a cloud-centric operating, here’s another key consideration: Software-based data efficiency provides flexibility in where the data protection hardware can reside.
 It can be either on-prem or in the cloud.
 If your data efficiency relies on specific hardware, you’ve lost that option.

 Deploying data efficiency within your backup servers provides several other benefits.
 First, it frees up the backup storage to focus on a single task: storage.
 Deduplication does extract a toll on CPU and RAM.
 If that function is deployed on the storage, it naturally increases the performance requirements and therefore the cost of the storage hardware.
 Locating that function on the media servers drives down overall costs.

 The second benefit is the organization can more easily resolve the major challenge that all backup architectures face eventually: scaling to meet capacity demands.
-The problem with most hardware-based backup appliances is their scale-up architecture.
-Meaning they are purchased with excess CPU and memory, and then dumb shelves are added to the main controller.
+The problem with most hardware-based backup appliances is their legacy architecture.
+One of the limitation is they can’t scale and they force customer to use complex scale-out architectures to overcome the limitation of poor software design.
+This means they are purchased with excess CPU and memory, and then dumb shelves are added to the main controller.
 Ultimately, you reach the limit as to exactly how much capacity they can support.
 At that point you have to either add and manage another system, upgrade the controller of the current system or replace the entire architecture.

-Disk deduplication is something that may be best applied in software – the hardware that used to count on the deduplication feature to justify its existence can do so no longer.
-This fact, combined with the larger trend towards software-defined storage, explains why object storage is rapidly gaining acceptance as a backup target.
-It provides hardware flexibility, scaling and location independence, including the cloud.
+Disk deduplication is something that may be best applied in backup software (if at all) – the hardware that used to count on the deduplication feature to justify its existence can do so no longer.
+This fact, combined with the larger trend towards software-defined storage, explains why organizations need a differing storage strategy that can advance the state of backup storage targets to provide hardware flexibility, scaling and location independence, including the cloud.